cloudevents/spec/http-transport-binding.md

 #### 3.1.1.
 HTTP Content-Type

-For the _binary_ mode, the HTTP `Content-Type` value maps directly to the CloudEvents `datacontenttype` attribute.
+For the _binary_ mode, the HTTP `Content-Type` header value corresponds to (MUST be populated from or written to) the CloudEvents `datacontenttype` attribute.

 #### 3.1.2.
 Event Data Encoding

 The [`data`](#22-data) byte-sequence is used as the HTTP message body.

 #### 3.1.3.
 Metadata Headers

-All [CloudEvents][ce] attributes with exception of `datacontenttype` and `data` MUST be individually mapped to and from distinct HTTP message headers, with exceptions noted below.
+All [CloudEvents][ce] attributes with the exception of `datacontenttype` MUST be individually mapped to and from distinct HTTP message headers, with exceptions noted below.

 CloudEvents extensions that define their own attributes MAY define a diverging mapping to HTTP headers for those attributes, especially if specific attributes